RocketChat/EmbeddedChat/README.md

 Note: The `react` package depends on the `api` package.
 After making changes to `api`, rebuild it with `yarn build` in `package/api`, and then restart the `react` projects.

 Similarly, the `api` package depends on the `auth` package.
 After changes to `auth`, rebuild it with `yarn build` in `package/auth`, and then restart the `api` development environment.

-Make sure the "Enable CORS" option is ON.
-It can be found in Administration > Settings > General > REST API > Enable CORS.

 ### Conclusion